yablacky/pilight_firmware/README.md

 seconds (us) which are 0.01 milli seconds (ms).
 In other words it gets called 100000 times per second.
 This is much faster than (usual) input pin changes will happen.
 While no ISR routine is running the firmware does nothing and runs a "no operation" loop.
-For short lets call ISR(PCINT0_vect) = "PCISR" (pin change ISR) and ISR(TIMER1_COMPA_vect) = "TIMERISR" ´(timer ISR).

-The main job of TIMERISR is measuring durations between various events and to send the firmware signature about every second.
+The main job of ISR(TIMER1_COMPA_vect) is measuring durations between various events and to send the firmware signature about every second.
 Further it does half the work of filter methods.

-The job of PCISR is to handle detected pin changes (which may by from receiver on some pin or from firmware control program on a different pin) and thereby doing the other half of filter methods..
+The job of ISR(PCINT0_vect) is to handle detected pin changes (which may be from receiver on some pin or from firmware control program on a different pin) and thereby doing the other half of filter methods.

 Each filter method is implemented as a separate function.
 The address of the selected filter method's function is present in the global execute_filter variable.